-Arsene Wenger's team emerged triumphant from the north London derby on Saturday, beating rival Tottenham 5-2.
+Arsene Wenger's team emerged triumphant from the north London derby on Saturday, beating rivals Tottenham 5-2.

-And Szczesny says that the result has put the side in the perfect frame of mind for its home match against the defending French champion.
+And Szczesny says that the result has put them in the perfect frame of mind for their home match against the defending French champions.

 "We couldn't get a better time to play that game [against Montpellier]," he told Arsenal's official website.
 "We are buzzing today, we can't wait for the next game.
 We're confident.

-Arsenal currently sits in second place in its group behind Schalke, which came from behind to draw 2-2 when the two sides met in Gelsenkirchen.
+Arsenal currently sit in second place in their group behind Schalke, who came from behind to draw 2-2 when the two sides met in Gelsenkirchen.

-It remains on course to qualify for the next round, however, and Szczesny hopes that the victory over Spurs will prove the catalyst for a change in the club's recent patchy form.
+They remain on course to qualify for the next round, however, and Szczesny hopes that the victory over Spurs will prove the catalyst for a change in their patchy form.